Shuffle/Shuffle-docs/docs/extensions.md

 ```
 systemctl restart wazuh-manager.service
 ```

+You should now start seeing data sent from Wazuh into Shuffle which can be used.
+If data is NOT sent, make sure of a few things:
+- If https in the Shuffle URL: is the certificate of Shuffle signed?
+Default: no.
+- Check /var/ossec/logs for logs: grep -R custom-shuffle

 **4. Test the integration**
 There are many ways to test the integration, but you can simplify it by setting the "level" part of the configuration to a lower number (3~), as that would trigger it in a lot of cases, including when you SSH into the Wazuh manager.
 After an alert is supposed to have triggered, go to Shuffle, and you'll see something like the image below.